-Sometimes, however, it’s best to do a clean install.
-That may be because your Mac has accumulated so many junk files that it’s performance is badly affected.
-Or it could be because you’re passing your Mac onto someone else and want to make sure all your data is removed.
+That’s why, sometimes, it makes more sense to run a clean install.
+Whether it’s because your Mac has accumulated so many junk files that it’s performance is badly affected or because you’re passing your Mac onto someone else and want to make sure all your data is removed.
 Or maybe you just want that fresh out of the box Mac experience again.
+Whatever your reasons, here is how to clean install macOS High Sierra.

 Before you do anything, check that your Mac is able to run Apple's new operating system.